FernVR/quiz-game/README.md

 ## Further Testing

-### Test Grid

-(screenshot)

-I created a testing grid on Apple Numbers which I used throughout the process of building this site.
-The grids have categories for each link/button to ensure all of them work correctly and redirect to a new tab if needed.
-There is also a grid to test responsive design for each section of the page, the different sections are outlined below.

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

 * The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPhone 10, iPhone 12, iPhone 14 Pro and iPad Pro.